microsoft/pxt-arcade/docs/tutorials/design-the-clovers-asset.md

 ## Introduction @unplugged

-Now you can design your own version of the Collect the Clovers game!
+Here's a game where you can move your bunny around the screen to collect clovers and avoid the bees.

-Draw your own background scene, design your hero character, change the enemy, and create your own collectible sprites.
+In a couple of steps, you’ll be able make this game your own!
+You can design your own background scene, main character, collectible objects, and even your own enemies to avoid!

-Will your game follow a pigeon in the city, an astronaut in space, or a wizard in a castle?
-Use your imagination!
+Will your game be about a pigeon in the city, an astronaut in space, or a wizard in a castle?

 ![Design the Clovers game in simulator](/static/tutorials/design-the-clovers.gif)

+## Step 2 - Play the OG

+**🎮 Play the game 🎮**

+On the left side of the screen you’ll see a game simulator window.

+Use the joystick (or arrow buttons on the keyboard) to move the bunny around and collect clovers to score points, but watch out for the buzzing bees!

+---

+When you're ready for a new step, click **> NEXT** to get to the next instruction.

-## Step 2 - Open the Background image
+## Step 3 - Open the Background image

 **🏡 Time to set the scene 🏡**